RetroDECK/ES-DE/README.md

 # Some feature highlights

-Here are some highlights of what ES-DE provides, displayed using the default theme set slate-DE.
+Here are some highlights of what ES-DE provides, displayed using the default theme set Slate.
 There are of course many more features available, as covered in the  [User guide](USERGUIDE.md).

 ![alt text](images/es-de_system_view.png "ES-DE System View") _The **System view**, which is the default starting point for the application, it's here that you browse through your game systems._